A worker at a Pepsi or Frooti plant has contaminated those beverage products by injecting HIV-infected blood into them.

 [Collected via e-mail, September 2012]

 URGENT NEWS.
 There’s news from the police.
 Its an urgent message for all.
 For next few days don’t drink any product from pepsi company’s like pepsi, tropicana juice, slice, 7up etc. A worker from the company has added his blood contaminated with AIDS.
 Watch NDTV. please forward this to everyone on your list

 [Collected via e-mail, May 2014]

 NOTE: Important msg from Delhi police to all over India: For the next few weeks do not drink any product of Frooti, as a worker from the company has added his blood contaminated with HIV (AIDS).
 It ws shown yesterday on NDTV… Pls forward this msg urgently to people you care… Take Care!!

-In May 2013, Parie Agro (Frooti's parent company) responded to these rumors by posting the following message on its Facebook page:
+In May 2013, Parie Agro (Frooti’s parent company) responded to this “unjustified rumor” by posting the following message on their Facebook page:

 HIV does not live long outside the body.
 Even if small amounts of HIV-infected blood or semen was consumed, exposure to the air, heat from cooking, and stomach acid would destroy the virus.
 Therefore, there is no risk of contracting HIV from eating food.